jscarmona/gulp-ignite-istanbul/README.md

 - `options` - Options to pass through to istanbul.
 Check out [options](https://github.com/SBoudrias/gulp-istanbul#istanbulopt) to see the full list. (**Default:** `{
     instrumenter: isparta.Instrumenter
   }`)
+- `testTask` - The name of the gulp task to use.
 - `reports` - Options to pass through to istanbul `writeReports`.
 Check out [options](https://github.com/SBoudrias/gulp-istanbul#istanbulwritereportsopt) to see the full list. (**Default:** `{}`)
 - `thresholds` - Options to pass through to istanbul `enforceThresholds`.
 Check out [options](https://github.com/SBoudrias/gulp-istanbul#istanbulenforcethresholdsopt) to see the full list. (**Default:** `{}`)
 - `deps` - Any gulp tasks that task would be dependent of. (**Default:** `[]`)